-We had a lower intake in EYFS for the first time in many years and are six below capacity.
-We expected more would join between July and now but no requests have been received.
+We had a low intake in EYFS for the first time and are six below capacity.
+We expected a few would join between July and now but no requests have been received.
 However, we have received them for every other year group and have exceeded numbers in most year groups.
 We are not oversubscribed in year 1 where we are legally bound to 45 pupils.
 We are full in KS1 and KS2 which is great in terms of stability of the school.
 From a financial perspective, losing 6 from EYFS is a hit and will have some implications.
 Class 10 is our biggest class at 33.
 The drop in numbers was something that has been felt across local schools.
-Chris Wallis said that he believes St Mary's to be the only school in Truro with a full EYFS intake.
+Chris Wallis said that he believes St Mary's to be the only school with a full admission intake.

-Katie Smith comments that despite lower numbers there is a high level of need in EYFS.
+Katie Smith comments that despite lower numbers there is a high level in need in EYFS.

 Projected figures for the school in the coming years anticipate the number on roll will drop towards 312.
 This suggests that the LA data on population density for these cohorts are lower.
 Governors discuss that more of our pupils are now coming from further afield and lots of our families live on the Copperfields estate.
 This could be due to the fact that our immediate neighbourhood is too expensive for young families.
-We need to be more proactive with the marketing of the school.
-The wraparound provision and flexibility of clubs is a big asset for the school in terms of attracting prospective pupils.
+We cannot afford to be complacent with the marketing of the school.
+The wraparound provision and flexibility of clubs is a big draw.

-Governors discuss posting a video on the website and keeping the website current to promote Bosvigo's unique selling points.
+Governors discuss posting a video on the website and keeping the website current to promote Bosvigo's unique selling point.